 We forget that they don’t know, and then…

 It’s up to you to connect the dots, to show your clients why they are suffering right now, and exactly how your coaching will help them get to that big dream or goal.

 So don’t jump to the end, make sure you start at the beginning with each potential client and teach them the power of what it is that you do, and how it’s going to transform their life in a really personal and meaningful way.

 For example, if a client says “I want to lose weight…around 10 lbs but I can never seem to make any progress and I feel like I never will.”
 Don’t immediately jump to: “You want to lose 10 lbs?
 I can help you get past your blocks!”
 That’s waaay too coachy and not at all personal.

-If I had a dollar for every new coach who spends tons of time overthinking their Facebook page, excitedly expecting tons of new clients, I’d be smugly rich.
+If I had a dollar for every new coach who spends tons of time overthinking their social media, or running ads too soon while excitedly expecting tons of new clients, I’d be smugly rich.

 So many people think that “marketing” is a few blogs and a fan page with some inspirational posts.
 But that’s not the whole story.
 Marketing is a huge effort, one that takes time and consistency over several different platforms.

 And here’s another truth: Not all marketing channels are created equal.

 Some can have a faster impact that others.

 So, for example: Marketing on Facebook/Instagram/LinkedIn is what I call a long tail marketing effort.